jsylvanus/wibblyjs/README.md

 <bezier values\> is a series of eight floating point numbers representing a bezier curve from left to right. -top and -bottom determine which curve you're specifying.
 Both of these attributes are optional, but you should specify one or both, otherwise you've just got a box...

+From left to right, the values are a set of four X, Y pairs as follows:

+	start, control point 1, control point 2, end

 Example:

 	<section id="curve-me" data-top="0 0.5 0.33 1 0.66 0 1 0.5" data-background="solid #000">